matteoferla/EV-A71-2A-elaborations/iteration-3A/README.md

 ## Iteration 3

+### Summary
-This iteration does not have to be done automated, but I can design the compounds rationally.
+This iteration does not have to be done automated, but I can explore catalogue space and make hypotheses from there.
-The compounds are to be made on the robot.
+The compounds are to be made on the robot, ie. they need to be the starting compounds.

+In this set, the starting compounds were identified as amine on th P1 sidechain pocket binding aza-arenes.
+Due to the hydrophobicity of the pocket and the lack of helpful hits docking was done to find candidate carboxylic compounds to react with these.
+The native substrates residue #1 (arginine) binds to a pocket where most hits went and all of the elebarations that stuck where, the latter were N-methyl-pyrazoles, so I tried to look for compounds that had a reaction group and only amine came back, so I worked from that (first table).
+Given the amine (arylamine) focus,
+I made a deck of Enamine BB mono-carboxylic acid compounds under €200 and docked them, and filtered by which worked with as a methyl-amide, which gave 42 compounds (second table), which seem to converge on a cinnamic acid theme, which is not great for drug metabolism, but we can fix that, once we get activity.

 ### P1 pocket